 Android devices already have all that you need to connect to a remote VPN network, such as your company's intranet from home.
 This means that you won't need to download an app to do so.

 However, if you want to be more anonymous and secure when surfing online, or bypass geo-blocking, then you need a third-party VPN provider.

 Configure a VPN in Android's Settings

-A VPN connection can be configured using Android's settings in just a few steps:
+A VPN connection can be configured with just a few steps using Android's settings:

 1) Go to "settings" (Depending on the device, this can be named differently).

 2) Under "connections" look for VPN.
-If you can't find a "VPN" here, open "advanced settings" (or use the device's search function).
+If you can't find a "VPN" option, tap "advanced settings" (or use the device's search tool).

 3) Click on the "+" symbol, or "Add a VPN".

 4) A new window should open, in which you can name your network.

 Hint: Use a name that is related to the destination's location or its purpose.

 5) Finally, select the protocol (PPTP, L2TP, etc.), the server address, username, and password.
 Also, decide whether the VPN connection should always be activated or only when in use.

 Important: During this step, all data is transmitted to your server operator.
 If using an online service, you should receive an email that contains this information.